 Branding with what?

-Legs.
-That's right.
 Good legs go a long way.
-The first time my mentor said that phrase to me, I definitely needed an explanation.
-So here's what it means to me.
+The first time my mentor said that phrase to me, I did question whether I should be offended.
+But here's what I learned and what it means to me.
 It's a brand that can walk long distances; i.e. stay in the game for the long haul.
 It serves the needs of the business but most importantly, its audience.
-It can play nice with any media needs it should come across and has all forms to support each.
+It can play nice with any media it should come across and has all forms to support each.
 Long, tall, no color, full color, pieced apart, and all put together.
-It must have some sort of emotional effect on its audience that places it squarely in their world making it useful and memorable.
+It also must have some sort of emotional effect on its audience that places it squarely in their world, making it useful and memorable.

 It is my intention to create brands that show your place in the world.
 That give context for your audience, so that your business's message or service fits neatly into their lives.
 When you serve your audience, it'll serve you too.

 Here's a smattering of some identity and logo work.

 Case study: Money in Motion – identity, website

 Money in Motion, LLC works to put 'money to work creating more economic opportunities in underserved communities with a focus on women, financial inclusion and catalyzing social mobility.'
 I LOVE doing work for folks trying to do good in the world.